CSU-LSAMP Student Scholars Program

 2. Funds for other related activities, such as student membership in professional organizations and subscriptions to journals, graduate school application and test fees, GRE preparation, and minor research materials costs.

 General Eligibility and Selection Criteria

 Applicants to the CSU-LSAMP Scholars Program must be upper-division students who have participated in CSU-LSAMP activities prior to submission of the application.
 Applicants must also be enrolled at a CSU institution as of Fall 2011 and be enrolled at a CSU campus for at least one semester or two (2) quarter terms of the academic year 2012-2013.

 All applicants must be either U.S. citizens or permanent residents at the time of application.
 Previous CSU-LSAMP Scholars are not eligible to re-apply.
 Each applicant must have a faculty sponsor from the student’s home campus who will be available for the duration of the plan specified in the application.
 The program is designed for students interested in obtaining research degrees.
 Students interested in obtaining professional degrees (law, medicine, dentistry, pharmacy, or an MBA degree or teaching credential) are not eligible.

-Applications for the 2012-2013 Academic Year are no longer being accepted.
-Applications for 2013-2014 will be available in Spring 2013.
+Applications for the 2013-2014 Academic Year are no longer being accepted.
 Please contact your CSU-LSAMP Campus Coordinator for campus specific requirements and deadlines.